Guerrillero Heroico: Giangiacomo Feltrinelli

-Passed out to the occasional friend and published in a few small Cuban publications, Che's image remained relatively unknown for 7 years.
-A print was sold or given to wealthy Italian publisher and intellectual Giangiacomo Feltrinelli in 1967.
-Feltrinelli had just returned from Bolivia where he had hoped his fame would help in negotiating the release of French journalist and professor Régis Debray.
+Che's image remained little known for seven years, although it was published in a few small Cuban publications and Korda gave copies to the occasional friend.
+In 1967, a print was sold or given to Giangiacomo Feltrinelli, a wealthy Italian publisher and intellectual.
+Feltrinelli had just returned from Bolivia, where he had hoped to help negotiate the release of French journalist and professor Régis Debray.
 Debray had been arrested in Bolivia in connection with guerrilla operations led by Che Guevara.
 As Guevara's eventual capture or death appeared to be imminent with the CIA closing in on his whereabouts, Feltrinelli acquired the rights to publish Che's captured Bolivian Diary.
-At this time Feltrinelli asked Cuban officials where to obtain Guevara images and was directed to Korda's studio where he presented a letter of introduction from the government.
+Feltrinelli asked Cuban officials where to obtain Guevara images and was directed to Korda's studio, where he presented a letter of introduction from the government.
 The document asked for Korda's assistance in finding a good portrait of Che.
-Korda knew right away that his favorite image of Che was perfect and pointed to the 1960 shot of Che hanging on the wall, saying that the photograph was the best of those he had taken of Che.
-Feltrinelli agreed and ordered 2 prints.
+Korda pointed to the 1960 shot of Che hanging on the wall, saying that the photograph was the best of those he had taken of Che.
+Feltrinelli agreed and ordered two prints.
 When he returned the next day to pick them up Korda told him that because he was a friend of the revolution he did not have to pay.

 Upon his return to Italy, Feltrinelli disseminated thousands of copies of the poster to raise awareness of Che's precarious situation and impending demise.
-Later in 1967 after his 9 October 1967 execution, Che's Bolivian Diary with Korda's photograph on the cover was released worldwide.
-Feltrinelli also created posters to promote the book, crediting the copyright to © Libreria Feltrinelli 1967 (in the lower left hand corner of the image) with no mention of Korda.
+Later in 1967, after Che's 9 October 1967 execution, his Bolivian Diary with Korda's photograph on the cover was released worldwide.
+Feltrinelli also created posters to promote the book, crediting copyright to © Libreria Feltrinelli 1967 (in the lower left hand corner of the image) with no mention of Korda.
 By this time, Korda's image had officially entered the public consciousness.
-Alberto Korda later expounded that if Feltrinelli had paid him just one lira for each reproduction, that he would have received millions.
-However, Korda also expressed that he forgave him, because through his actions, the image became famous.
+Korda later said that if Feltrinelli had paid him just one lira for each reproduction, that he would have received millions.
+But Korda also said that he forgave him, because through his actions, the image became famous.